-Jeff

 o.type_desc

-FROM sys.sql_expression_dependencies AS d
+FROM sys.sql_expression_ dependencies AS d

 INNER JOIN sys.objects AS o ON d.referencing_id = o.[object_id]